skulpt/skulpt/strings.rst

 Strings can be defined as sequential collections of characters.
 This means that the individual characters that make up the string are assumed to be in a particular order from left to right.

+A string that contains no characters, often referred to as the **empty string**, is still considered to be a string.
+It is simply a sequence of zero characters and is represented by '' or "" (two quotes with nothing in between).

 .. index:: string operations, concatenation

 Operations on Strings